jrfrantz/NFTimeshare/README.md

 You can redeem the underlying "original" NFT if you give back all 12 Timeshares.

 ## Contract Architecture
-There are two smart contracts: `NFTimeshare`, which interacts with the input NFTs and acts as a "parent token" to the second contract, `NFTimeshareMonth`, which is an ERC721 Token representing ownership of a single month of a given asset.
+There are two smart contracts: `NFTimeshare`, which is 1:1 with the input NFT and acts as a "parent token" to the second contract, `NFTimeshareMonth`, which is an ERC721 Token representing ownership of a single month of a given asset.

 ## Matching Months to NFTs & Timeshare Metadata
 __From a `NFTimeshareMonth` token:__ If you own an `NFTimeshareMonth`, you can see which month is associated with it by